Algorithm-archive/Learn-Data_Structure-Algorithm-by-Javascript/Data Structure/Stack/README.md

 ```
-In Javascript, Stack can be easily implemented by an Array.
-Javascript Arrays have the built-in methods called 'push' and 'pop', which do exactly the same operation as Stack.
+In JavaScript, Stack can be easily implemented by an Array.
+JavaScript Arrays have the built-in methods called 'push' and 'pop', which do exactly the same operation as Stack.
 ```